klauseduard/under-over-models/README.md

 # Underfitting and Overfitting in Software Development and Organizational Models

-This repository started out as an attempt to analyse analogies between underfitting and overfitting as they are used in machine learning and mathematical modelling, and their applications in software development and organizational models.
+This repository contains a publication exploring analogies between underfitting and overfitting as they are used in machine learning and mathematical modeling, and their applications in software development and organizational models.

+## Publication Status: Work In Progress

+> **Note**: This publication is currently under active development.
+Only Chapter 2 (Software Time Estimation) is fully edited and ready for reading.
+Other chapters are in various stages of development and may contain incomplete content.
+>
+> **📚 [View the publication website](https://klauseduard.github.io/under-over-models/)** for the properly formatted content.

 ## Motivation and Perspective